Recycling FAQ: Binders

 May 01 2018

 As we head into our busiest season we thought we would highlight something that we get a lot of: Binders.
 We got TONS of them.
 Many are perfectly reusable and go out on our resource center’s shelves for visitors to take.
-However, many cannot be reused so we do the next best thing by recycling them.
+However, if we get some that cannot be reused we do the next best thing by recycling them.

-Binders that are slated to be recycled are those that are visibly worn, broken, or have large logos or branding, writing or ink marks on them.
+Binders to be recycle are those that are visibly worn, broken, or have large logos or branding, writing or ink marks on them.
 Clearly, we can’t just toss them into the recycling so, how does it work?
 Through a process called de-manufacturing.
-Essentially, we take apart the binders so that each material is separate and can be recycled.
+Essentially, you take apart the binders so that each material is separate and can be recycled.
 We gratefully utilize volunteers to break down our binders (and we’re always looking for more to help out!).

-Do you have some binders that you want to recycle?
-See how the process is done below:
+Do you have some binders that you need to recycle?
+See how it is done below:

 - Remove any papers, dividers etc in the binder.
 Recycle what you can (basically, any paper, no plastic).

 - Remove the metal rings.
-We do this with a hammer and elbow grease: Place the binder, open, on the floor.
+All it takes is a hammer and little elbow grease: Place the binder, open, on the floor.
 Hold it in place with your feet (closer to the center is better).
 Place the claw end of the hammer under the metal and around the first fastener and pull straight up.
 Rotate and repeat on the other end of the rings and voila!
 Metal rings removed.

 - Remove vinyl cover: Using a box cutter, slice a big “x” in each panel of the binder (front, back, and spine).
 Remove the paper chipboard.

 That’s it!
-Here at SCARCE, we stack the metal rings in boxes until we make a run to a scrap metal recycling facility.
-The cardboard can be recycled in a standard recycling program.
-Unfortunately, we have not found anyone to recycle the vinyl covers so those are landfilled.
-However, by de-manufacturing the binders, we’ve recovered the recyclable chipboard and metal and drastically reduced the volume of waste.
+The metal rings may be recycled at SCARCE or a scrap metal facility (not in your curbside program).
+The chipboard can be recycled in a standard curbside recycling program.
+Unfortunately, the vinyl covers are not recyclable so those must be landfilled.
+However, by de-manufacturing the binders, you’ve recovered the recyclable chipboard and metal and drastically reduced the volume of waste.

 Other Options for Donating or Recycling Binders

-One important take-away here is that, when multiplied by the hundreds of binders we get, this is a time intensive process for our little non-profit.
-Further, we get far more usable binders than we can possibly fit on our shelves or store in our warehouse.
+One important take-away here is that, when multiplied by the hundreds of binders we get, this is an extremely time intensive process for our little non-profit.
+We get far more usable binders than we can possibly fit on our shelves or store in our warehouse.
 So, next time you have binders, consider these other options:

 - Donate usable binders to a resale shop such as Goodwill, Salvation Army or similar to re-sell in their home/office section.